-Jane Nant BA (Hons), LLB (Hons), LLM, Grad Dip ACG, GAICD, FGIA
+Jane Nant BA (Hons), LLB (Hons), LLM, Grad Dip ACG, GAICD

 Jane was appointed to the role of Company Secretary in May 2017.
-Jane has over 15 years senior leadership experience in the utilities industry including over 13 years as Company Secretary.
-Jane started her career as a property, planning and environmental lawyer.
+Jane has over 17 years' senior leadership experience in the utilities industry including over 15 years as Company Secretary.